asimons04/tesseract/README.md

 ---

 ### Deploying the Image
-Replace `example.com` in the line below with the base URL of your instance.
-This example exposes the container's port on `8080` but you can/should change that to whatever port you need or have free on your host.

-Additional environment variables for configuring Tesseract can be found further down in the README.

 ### Tags Used
 The base image is `ghcr.io/asimons04/tesseract`.
 Tags are used to specify the version.